PedroZappa/42_fractol/README.md

 ___
 ## Implementation 📜

-Before anything else, `main()` function declares a `t_display` variable named `display` that stores all the necessary data, conveniently packed to be passed around the program.
+Before anything else, the `main()` function declares a `t_display` variable named `display` that stores all the necessary data, conveniently packed to be passed around the program.

 ___
 ### `t_display` Structure